holgerbrandl/send2terminal/README.md

 ## How to build?

-Clone from `https://github.com/holgerbrandl/send2terminal`, open project in Intellij, and click "Run".
+Clone from `https://github.com/holgerbrandl/send2terminal`, open project in Intellij, Import from Gradle, and click "Run".

 ## Support & Development